Photowatt

 Photovoltaic awnings on the parking lots of the Bugey nuclear power plant

-16,000 Photowatt modules will complete the installation of solar awnings for an estimated annual production of 6.3 GWh
+16,000 Photowatt photovoltaic panels will complete the installation of solar awnings for an estimated annual production of 6.3 GWh

 In collaboration with EDF Renewables, the Bugey nuclear power plant has embarked on a large-scale project to promote the energy mix by equipping its parking lots with photovoltaic awnings.